ecwpz91/ecwpz91.github.io/_posts/2017-05-17-Creating a File System.md

 # Notable

-* The Ext3 and Ext4 principle developer stated that BtrFS is the better direction because it offers improvements in scalability, reliability, and ease of management.
+* Ext3/4 principle developer stated that BtrFS is the better direction because it offers improvements in scalability, reliability, and ease of management.
 * VFAT is useful for USB thumb drives and data exchanges with other computers, e.g. Mac and Windows.
+* By default `mkfs` without any specified options will format a device using the Ext2 file system.

 # Solution